kamalsandeep1501/To_Do_List/README.md

 A simple and clean Todo List App built using Flutter.
 Users can add tasks, view them in a list, and delete them easily.
-Designed with a minimal interface for quick daily task management.
+Designed with a minimal UI for quick daily task management.

 ✨ Features